 Sea Trek (Alameda + Sausalito)

-They offer kayak and stand-up paddleboard rentals, tours, and classes all year round at both of their locations: Alameda and Sausalito.
+They offer kayak and stand-up paddleboard rentals, tours, and classes year-round at both of their locations: Alameda and Sausalito.
 Sea Trek also has decades of expertise in youth and family programming and is stocked with kayaks/SUPs that are comfortable and beginner-friendly all the way up to advanced gear.
 They even have pet life jackets for fur babies!

 Note: Sea Trek has designed a guided tour, especially for families: “Scenic Take the Kids” 2.5-hour tour of either Alameda or Sausalito during which you can discover wildlife and sea life while learning basic paddling skills.